 - Contingency plan: Things happen.
 Hurricanes, fires, flooding, bridge collapses, and presidential edicts are unpredictable and can cause devastating supply chain Companies with a sourcing strategy that includes a contingency plan don’t come to a screeching halt when raw materials don’t arrive on schedule.

 5. Embrace Technology

-Introducing technology to the procurement-to-pay process helps keep budgeting goals on track and improves the liquidity of the organisation.
+Introducing technology to the procurement-to-pay process helps keep budgeting goals on track and improves the liquidity of the organization.
 An automated procurement system aggregates data across the company and takes every detail of the supply chain into account for a far more accurate spend analysis.
-An automated system flags trends and exceptions, and offers insights to improve procurement practices based on quantitative data analysis and predictive modelling.
+An automated system flags trends and exceptions, and offers insights to improve procurement practices based on quantitative data analysis and predictive modeling.

 Automated systems allow procurement professionals latitude to adjust the annual budget on the fly as needed to streamline the process in real time.
 Contracts can be monitored as they are fulfilled, opportunities found to eliminate bottlenecks, streamline procedures, and find new avenues for more informed spending.

 - E-procurement solutions eliminate costly data entry errors and redundant work.

 - Protocols can be set to automate tasks for more efficient workflow, reducing time spent on expected transactions.